- Explore Oslo's up-and-coming neighborhoods like Aker Brygge & "Løkka"

 After dog sledding, there will be some free time to relax and have dinner before the "Northern Lights Watch".
 This excursion starts with a briefing about this natural phenomenon and the current conditions* before your group sets off for basecamp.
 This area is strategically located behind the resort in a location that experiences less cloud activity and better chances for sightings.
 Rather than running around in a mini-bus, this experience provides comfort and relaxation around an inside fire with snacks and hot beverages.

-*The tour provider will check the latest weather update in the early evening.
-If the likeliness of clear skies is low, the guide will inform you about the situation at pickup time and you can decide to have your money refunded.
+*Your guide will check the latest weather update in the early evening.
+If the likeliness of clear skies is low, he or she will inform you about the situation where you can still cancel.
 If you choose to take your chances, the guide will do his/her best to succeed, but there is no guarantee.

 Day 7: Depart Norway

-After breakfast, head to the airport and catch your departing flight.
+After breakfast, return to Tromsø airport and catch your departing flight.
 Although it's time to say goodbye to Norway, the memories from your trip will surely stay with you forever!